- 25 Nov 2022

 Basic filter

 You can use this first-level basic filter to sort through the different articles in the Bulk operations window.
-You can filter the articles with the below options:
+You can filter the articles with the options below:

 - Published - Articles with Published status